srod/node-minify/packages/cssnano/README.md

 `cssnano` is a plugin for [`node-minify`](https://github.com/srod/node-minify)

-It allow you to compress JavaScript files.
+It allow you to compress CSS files.

 ## Installation